guedes/pgxn-utils/README.md

 How it works?
 -------------

 It is all about tasks.
-Let's see what jobs we have:
+Let's see what tasks we have:

     $ pgxn_utils help
     Tasks: